 The Communications and Engagement Plan's purpose is to promote local involvement and reflect the value that the Montecito Groundwater Basin Groundwater Sustainability Agency (Agency) places on local stakeholder participation.

-This CEP is a living document designed to provide a guide for public involvement through the development and submittal of the GSP.
+Adopted by the Board on April 14, 2020, this CEP is a living document designed to provide a guide for public involvement through the development and submittal of the GSP.
 The anticipated timeline for these activities is through the several year time period in which the GSP is prepared and approved.
 As the Agency gets closer to completion of the GSP, this CEP may be reviewed and adapted to provide for community outreach and engagement through GSP implementation.

 A vital, ongoing task of the Agency is to proactively solicit engagement